 Our Top Picks

 With that bit of background on choosing the best car wax, putting a shiny, protective coat on that special ride just got a little easier.
 To help streamline the shopping process even more, check out the following list of products.
-It consists of some of the best car waxes on the market, and there’s an option for just about any vehicle.
+It consists of some of the best car waxes on the market, and there’s an option for just about any vehicle and preference.

-Car Guys Hybrid Wax Advanced Car Wax formula offers the deep, smooth shine of a carnauba wax with the durable, long-lasting protection of a synthetic wax, offering the best of both worlds.
-This spray wax product applies easily and leaves behind a show-car shine that protects the paint against the sun’s UV rays while offering a water repellent barrier.
+Car Guys Hybrid Wax Advanced Car Wax formula offers the butter wet wax shine of a carnauba wax with the durable, long-lasting protection of a synthetic wax for the best of both worlds.
+This spray wax product applies easily and leaves behind a show-car shine that protects the car’s paint against the sun’s UV rays while offering a water-repellent barrier.

 When spraying, don’t worry about accidentally splashing the car’s windows or windshield: This wax is safe for any paint on cars, motorcycles, boats, and RVs, as well as plastic, glass, and anywhere else a detailer might accidentally hit.
 Once applied, it leaves a streak-free shine and a layer of protection that lasts for 3 to 6 months.

 - Dual-action formula

 - Suitable for cars, RVs, boats, motorcycles, and more

 - Should not be applied on hot or warm surfaces

 Get the CAR GUYS car wax on Amazon.

 Home detailers with a few waxings to their name will recognize Turtle Wax’s Super Hard Shell Paste Wax.
 A favorite among vehicle owners, this inexpensive product offers a high water repellency and protects a vehicle’s finish for up to 12 months.